 - 1. Clark Field is available for troop recreation until 8:00 PM, Monday, Tuesday and Thursday, unless a campwide event is making use of the field.
 Check with the Area Director for exact scheduling details and equipment requirements. - 2.
-These merit badges and/or activities are for Scouts 13 and older. - 3.
+These merit badges and/or activities are for Scouts entering grade 8 or higher in Fall 2024. - 3.
 This activity qualifies for All Camp Challenge. - 4.
 Sports activity as selected by the Sports and Wellness Area Director. - 5.
 Pilgrimage forms at Clark Field at 7:45 PM. - 6.
 Sign up for the Sequassen Relay at the SPL meeting Tuesday.
 Sign up for the Badminton Tournament at Wednesday's SPL meeting. - 7.
 Some time in afternoon or evening will be needed to complete the badge requirements.